Galois descent for the gonality of curves: Rational Normal Scrolls under base extension

-More abstractly, $S_{(a_1,\cdots,a_d)}$ is the image of $\bP(\cO_{\bP^1}(a_1)\oplus\dots\oplus\cO_{\bP^1}(a_d))$ in projective $n-$space by the map corresponding to the tautological line bundle $\cO(1)$.
+which determines a rational map $\pi:S_{(a_1,\cdots,a_d)}\to \bP^1$ which we call structural map.
+With the description of \eqref{scrolldef}, each smooth point $p\in S_{(a_1,\cdots,a_d)}$ is mapped to the unique $t\in \bP^1$ such that $p\in \overline{\phi_1(t),\dots,\phi_d(t)}$.
 Any two rational normal scrolls of the same type are projectively equivalent.
-It is also well known that the degree of a rational normal scroll $S$ is equal to $\sum_{i=1}^d a_i=n-d+1=n-\dim S+1$, which is the smallest degree of an irreducible non-degenerate $d$-fold in $\bP^n$.
+It is also well known that the degree of a rational normal scroll $S$ is equal to $e:=\sum_{i=1}^d a_i=n-d+1=n-\dim S+1$, which is the smallest degree of an irreducible non-degenerate $d$-fold in $\bP^n$.
 In fact, this condition almost determines these subvarieties of $\bP^n$ over an algebraically closed field, the other options being the cones over the Veronese surface in $\bP^5$ and irreducible quadrics (noting that quadrics of rank 3 or 4 are rational normal scrolls as well).